YatingMusic/ReaRender/docs/installation.md

 * [pytautogui](https://pyautogui.readthedocs.io/en/latest/install.html) is your best good friend.
 If there are dialogue windows blocking your program, just use the package to simulate human's behavior - click next!

-* The detailed instructions of setting for the musicians and engneers, please visit [here]().
+* The detailed instructions of setting for the musicians and engneers, please visit [project_setting.md](project_setting.md).